ilvallod/ilvallod.github.io/content/about.md

  - [Miscellaneous ramblings](/posts/) – Deep dive into things I find interesting.

 ### Why Read This?
-Maybe you’re on a similar journey, figuring things out as you go.
-Either way, welcome aboard.
+Maybe you’re an unsupervided learner too.
+Either way, welcome.
 Let’s see where this thing goes.

 Enjoy!